 5. First Call Resolution

-Nothing can probably give you a clear measure of the agent productivity and effectiveness in a call center more than this call center agent performance metric.
+This is one of the critical call center performance metrics that measure agent productivity and call center effectiveness.
 Try to make sure that your agents answer customer calls and resolve their queries the first time around.
 If your customer has to make several calls to resolve their query, is transferred too often or handed over to the supervisor to get their issues resolved, it could significantly bring down their satisfaction levels and lower brand image.
 Proper agent training and appropriate metrics can help you go a long way in keeping a high first call resolution.

 6. Average Speed of Answer